CodeStory/code-story-blog/_posts/2012-10-31-CodeStory-screencast-screename-feature.markdown

 category: post
 ---

-We have recently deployed a new [planning application](http://fight.code-story.net/planning.html) which allow users to star any [Devoxx World 2012](http://www.devoxx.com) talks they likes.
+We have recently deployed a new [planning application](http://fight.code-story.net/planning.html) which allows users to star any [Devoxx World 2012](http://www.devoxx.com) talks they like.

-Although all code of this application is available [from github](https://github.com/CodeStory/code-story-world), we think that a screencast may be useful to whet your appetite until [our live coding at Devoxx](http://devoxx.com/display/DV12/Code+Story).
+Although the code of this application is available [on github](https://github.com/CodeStory/code-story-world), we think that a screencast may be useful to whet your appetite until [our live coding at Devoxx](http://devoxx.com/display/DV12/Code+Story).